 The other strategy, which can ensure the participation of women in managerial positions, is training and capacity building.
 The majority of respondents 70.65% strongly agreed on this strategy.
 The other strategy indicated to ensure women participation in managerial positions is group work.
-If women are participating in group work with men, they would be increasing their participation in managerial positions through experience sharing 45.77% respondents responds agree.
-V.
+If women are participating in group work with men, they would be increasing their participation in managerial positions through experience 45.77% sharing respondents responds agree.